logicappsio/CustomAPIs/README.md

 You can learn more about how to customize your Swagger document to work with PowerApps and Logic flows [here](./HowToSwagger.md).

 ### Sharing a Custom API
 Users can also share custom APIs with each other.
-Once you have created a custom API, on the Connections tab, click on the Custom API tab and click on the share icon as highlighted in the image below.
+Once you have created a custom API, on the Connections tab under the Manage dropdown, click on __Add a connection__ in the top right corner and then click on the Custom tab.
+Go the details page of the Custom API you would like to share with other users, and click on the share tab as highlighted in the image below.
+You can share the custom API with varying level of permissions with other users.
+Don't forget to hit save once you have finished adding or removing users for the changes to take place.
 *Note: You can share custom APIs with other users in your organization only.*

 ![](./common/images/ShareCustomAPI.PNG "Share Custom API")